c4spar/cliffy-manual/command/options.md

 { bitrate: { audio: 300, video: 900 } }
 ```

+## Wildcard options

+Wildcard options are options with wildcard names.
+A wildcard option allows any
+name matching the wildcard pattern.
+Wildcard options can be specified in
+following ways:

+- `--*`: Matches all options.
+- `--foo.*`: Matches all --foo.* options.
+- `--foo.*.bar`: Matches all --foo.*.bar options.
+- `--foo.*.*` Matches all --foo._._ options.

+> The `*` means any name is allowed.

 ## Default option value

 You can specify a default value for an option with an optional value.